davidvuong/dicom-dimse-c-store-example/README.md

 This is a sample project which demonstrates how to quickly build a DIMSE C-STORE AE.
 It includes both an SCU and an SCP written using `pynetdicom` and `pydicom` libraries.
 Datasets sent through `C-STORE` operations are parsed and logged to console.

+You can read more about how this works [here](https://www.voltron.studio/article/build-a-dicom-dimse-c-store-service-with-python).

 ## Getting Started

 Clone the repository: